cihat-kose/restassured-api-test-lab/README.md

 ## About the Project

-The **TestingPractices_RestAssured_Cucumber_API** framework is an API testing solution for the Petstore API, utilizing RestAssured for API interactions, Cucumber for BDD (Behavior-Driven Development), and TestNG for test execution.
+The **Petstore API Testing With RestAssured Cucumber** framework is an API testing solution for the Petstore API, utilizing RestAssured for API interactions, Cucumber for BDD (Behavior-Driven Development), and TestNG for test execution.
 This framework tests essential API functionalities, such as adding, updating, retrieving, and deleting pets.

 ## Features